 A health information associate's degree program can give you the skills you need to start your career in the healthcare industry.
 Learn what to expect from an associate's degree program, what classes you may take, how online programs work and what jobs you can get after graduation.
-Schools offering Health Information Technology degrees can also be found in these popular choices.
+Schools offering Health Information Systems degrees can also be found in these popular choices.

 What Is a Health Information Technology Associate's Degree Program?

 A 2-year program in health information technology educates you in the technology that plays a role in the modern healthcare industry.
 You explore the software and computer applications that manage healthcare information, such as medical records.
 The program examines how technology helps with medical coding for insurance and billing purposes.
 Completing the program qualifies you to work in a variety of medical settings, including hospitals, private practices, labs and other facilities.